Numerical analysis and simulation of lateral memristive devices: Schottky, ohmic, and multi-dimensional electrode models: Modeling charge transport in memristive devices

 where $V$ denotes again a time-dependent applied voltage.
 In other words, the Robin boundary conditions for electrons and holes \eqref{eq:BC-cond-n-memristor}, \eqref{eq:BC-cond-p-memristor} are replaced by a Dirichlet condition.

 \textbf{3.
-Time-constant applied voltage for Schottky and ohmic contact boundary models.} Under the additional assumption of a time-constant applied voltage, i.e., $V(\mathbf{x}, t) = \overline{V}$, where $\overline{V} \in \mathbb{R}$ is fixed, we will prove the unconditional stability in entropy, conservation of mass for the ions and existence of solutions for a finite volume discretization scheme of the model.
+Time-constant applied voltage for Schottky and ohmic contact boundary models.} In order to avoid unnecessary technicalities in the exposition we make the additional assumption of a time-constant applied voltage, i.e., $V(\mathbf{x}, t) = \overline{V} (\mathbf{x})$, $\mathbf{x} \in \mathbf{\Gamma}^C$.
+Typically, $\overline{V}$ is constant along each electrode.
 The proofs are valid for both contact boundary models, the Schottky boundary conditions \eqref{eq:BC-Schottky-time-dependent} and the ohmic contact boundary conditions \eqref{eq:BC-Ohmic-time-dependent}.
-Let $\psi^D, \varphi^D \in W^{1, \infty}(\boldsymbol{\Omega})$ be given Dirichlet functions defined on $\mathbf{\Omega}$.
+Our stability and existence results can be extended to time-varying applied voltages under some mild assumptions on the boundary data.
+We refer to Remark~\ref{rem.time_varying} for more details.
+This extension is particularly relevant for modeling pulse measurements \cite{Spetzler.2024}, where devices are operated by applying repetitively short constant-voltage pulses.